inpsyde/modularity/README.md

 * PHP 7.2+

-When installed for development, via Composer, the package also requires:
+When installed for development via Composer, the package also requires:

 * inpsyde/php-coding-standards
 * roots/wordpress